 The results are in: RESET is far more than a successful experiment.
 An all-volunteer organization of scientists, technologists, engineers, and mathematicians of RESET engage students, many of whom live or attend school in low-income neighborhoods, in the STEM world, encouraging them to consider a future in the field.
 RESET reaches 3,400 youngsters annually in school, after school, in Girl Scout troops, low-income housing settings, and science and STEM fairs.
 Going forward, distance learning techniques developed during the pandemic will amplify the in-person model.
 Volunteers come from the National Science Foundation, EPA, NIH, Patent and Trademark Office, and others – work closely with classroom teachers to lead hands-on experiments that reinforce the curriculum.
-An engineer shows how to generate electricity using wind, sunlight, and mechanical energy; a physical anthropologist complements an Earth and Life Sciences module by discussing early humans’ posture and appearance.
 The goal is not just to teach chemistry or robotics, but to provide children with positive, exciting science interactions – with those who have made this their life's work.
 With your help, they will inspire a new generation of eager inventors and space explorers!

 Where They Operate: DC-Citywide; DC-Ward 1; DC-Ward 2; DC-Ward 3; DC-Ward 4; DC-Ward 5; DC-Ward 6; DC-Ward 8; MD-Montgomery County; MD-Prince George's County; VA-Arlington County; VA-Fairfax County; VA-Loudoun County; VA-Prince William County; VA-City of Alexandria; VA-City of Fairfax; VA-City of Falls Church; Lyndi Schrecengost